Orghal/TISK/README.md

 ## 🙌 Support This Project

 If you enjoy **TISK – Text Insert Short-Keys**, consider a small contribution.
-Even $5, $15 or $25 makes a huge difference and helps me continue building free tools like this also to create more functionalities in this tool 🙏. **$50 will be greatly appreciated** and will greatly advance the work on this tool and others.
+Even $5, $15 or $25 makes a huge difference and helps me continue building free tools like this also to create more functionalities in this tool 🙏. **$50 will be greatly appreciated** and will seriously advance the work on this tool and others.

 **💳 Available Support Options:**